If the equations are not displayed correctly, please use the desktop view

-We can expand the Equation.(4) to the general case of a circuit with N resistors in parallel.
+We can expand the equivalent parallel resistors resistance to the general case of a circuit with N resistors in parallel.
+The equivalent resistance is

 Take a note that Req is always smaller than the resistance of the smallest resistor in the parallel connection.
 If R1 =R2 = … = RN = R, then

 For example, if 4 resistors with 100 Ω are connected in parallel, their equivalent resistance is 25 Ω.

 The equivalent resistance of parallel resistors is always less than the smallest resistor connected to that network.
 Hence, the equivalent resistance, Req, will decrease every time we have additional parallel resistors.

 How to Find Current in a Parallel Circuit

 Because the current in a parallel circuit is based on its resistance, now we will learn about how to find current in a parallel circuit.